Mission of the

 papers in archival journals and conference

 records, and also one patent pending.
-Dr. Ariesanti presently works at
+Dr. Ariesanti worked at

 Elsa Ariesanti inspects tiny HgI2 platelets remaining after an initial thermal sublimation purification step.